 - Second-hand and junk shops

 That’s not to say that you can’t get great value flat-pack furniture at good prices!
 If you’ve just ordered a whole bunch of new furniture you’re probably really excited about getting it installed and seeing how it will look in your home.
 Don’t get too excited though – assembling and installing furniture can be costly in terms of both time and money.
 However, there is one easy way to save money.
-When you’re thinking about where to buy your furniture from, go to a retailer like David Phillips who offer both next day delivery and free assembly.
+When you’re thinking about where to buy your furniture from, go to a retailer who offer both next day delivery and free assembly.
 Not only will your furniture get put up in no time, but all you’ll be required to do is put the kettle on.

 Bedrooms shouldn’t be a hub of electrical activity, but it’s not uncommon for people to have at least a lightshade, lamp and maybe a TV in their bedrooms.
 These appliances can waste money simply through leaving them switched on, or by not using the right bulbs.
 Choose energy saving bulbs in the first instance and always remember to switch lights and televisions off when you leave the room.